planqtn/planqtn/ui/README.md

 4. **Movement**:
    - Drag components to move them
    - Selected groups move together
-   - Components are removed when dragged outside canvas

 5. **Analysis**:
    - Select a connected network to view its properties